thoughtsinbuttermilk/12-ModuleChallenge-EmployeeTracker-sambailey/README-DRAFT.md

 [npm's console table package, v0.10.0](https://www.npmjs.com/package/console.table), supports passing multiple strings and arrays in a single console.table call; each argument will be formatted and printed separately on new line

-## Installation, usage instructions and known issue
+## Installation, usage instructions and known issues

 <details>
 <summary> Expand for installation and usage instructions</summary>